gibachan/gprov/README.md

 # gprov

-A command line tool for digging into provisioning profiles on your local machine.
+🔍 A command line tool for exploring provisioning profiles on your local machine.